 If you have any of these symptoms, call your healthcare provider:

 One important choice you will make is how you will feed your baby.
 Breastfeeding is the best feeding for baby, with lifelong health benefits for mother and baby.
-DeKalb Medical offers ongoing support for breastfeeding moms:
+Emory Decatur Hospital offers ongoing support for breastfeeding moms:

 Some mothers may choose not to breastfeed.
 Your pediatrician can recommend the best formula.
-If you are unsure about infant feeding, dial 404.501.5787 and a DeKalb Medical lactation expert will be happy to talk with you.
+If you are unsure about infant feeding, dial 404.501.5787 and an Emory Decatur Hospital lactation expert will be happy to talk with you.

 Your baby is starting to grow faster and you’ll begin to “look” pregnant.
 Your baby’s teeth, eyelids and eyelashes and arms and legs are developing in detail.
 You may feel the baby move for the first time.
 By the end of your fifth month, your baby is about 10 inches long.